ashutosh7i/mstack-auth/readme.md

-# Fastify JWT Authentication Microservice
+# mstack-auth: JWT Authentication Microservice

 ## Overview

 This microservice provides authentication and authorization using JWT (JSON Web Tokens) with Fastify.
 It supports user signup, login, JWT verification, refresh token rotation, and logout (refresh token revocation).
 Passwords are securely hashed using bcrypt.
-The service is designed for extensibility and can be adapted to use a persistent database instead of in-memory stores.
+**The service is fully database-backed using Drizzle ORM and MySQL, with production-ready modular code structure.**

 ---

 ## Capabilities

-The code in `server.js` provides the following capabilities:

 - **User Registration (`/signup`):**
   Allows new users to register with a username and password.
-Passwords are hashed using bcrypt before storage.
+Passwords are hashed using bcrypt before storage and saved in the database.

 - **User Login (`/login`):**
   Authenticates users and issues a short-lived access token and a long-lived refresh token.
-The refresh token is stored in memory for revocation support.
+The refresh token is stored in the database for revocation support.

 - **JWT Verification (`/verify`):**
   Verifies the validity of an access token and ensures it is of the correct type.
 Returns user information if valid.